erSubhashThapa/100daysofcode/r2-log.md

   I wonder how ESLint will work in other project directories?
 Where will it load from?

   I opened the directory for a project called `playing_with_javascript`, a project that didn't have ESLint installed locally to see what would happen.
-One thing to note, is both these directories are in the same workspace.
+One thing to note is both these directories, `playing_with_javascript` and `perfect_fit_meal`, are in the same workspace.
 So I believe they share the same user settings.

   This directory, `playing_with_javascript`, loaded ESLint from my global modules.